Trying to the balance with office party games that satisfy your teammates but don’t exclude them can be a difficult task.

 Guess Whose Job

-Got a work story you’re dying to share?
+Have you got a work story you’re dying to share with everyone?
 This office party game’s for you.
 It’s also a fun way for people to learn about your job.

-Shuffle the papers, with everyone taking two.
+Each person writes down 2 or 3 job-related facts on to single slips of paper.
+Shuffle the papers, then make sure everyone everyone takes 2 each.
 Players take it in turn to read theirs, leaving everyone to guess their owners.
 The funnier the stories, the better.

 Give everyone a minute to write down two true personal facts – and one that isn’t (the lie).